 There is no specific timeframe for registering a branch in Turkey, however it will take longer than registering another business form because it requires more approvals.

 - How is a branch office taxed in Turkey in 2021?

 on the profits it makes in Turkey.
 We also offer accounting services in order to help foreign companies with commercial activities to ease the accounting requirements imposed by the Turkish authorities.

 - Must a Turkish branch have a local representative?

 Yes, the branch will be required to be represented by a Turkish national or residence permit holder.

 - Can a foreign company open more than one branch in Turkey?

 Yes, the Turkish law allows the main branch to have more sub-branches which will be subordinated to the same parent company.

 can help you submit the documents to the relevant authorities.
 If you need further help for investing in Turkey

-or want to know more about the particularities of the Turkish market and other available business forms, please contact our company formation agents in Istanbul
+or want to know more about the particularities of the Turkish market and other available business forms in 2021, please contact our company formation agents in Istanbul